-Silicone is a synthetic polymer made of the chemical element silicon.
+Silicone is a synthetic polymer made from the chemical element silicon.

 At Viking Extrusions all our grades of silicone are mixed using our in-house milling facilities.
-We take the raw silicone compound, add pigments and additives as required then blend with catalyst ready to be extruded and cured by High Temperature Vulcanisation (HTV).
+We take the raw silicone compound, add pigments and additives as required then blend with a catalyst ready to be extruded and cured by High-Temperature Vulcanisation (HTV).
 The use of in-house facilities means everything we produce is fully traceable to its original batch.
 This way we can ensure the highest standard of quality management throughout the entire process from raw compound to finished product.
-As such, we produce large quantities of both food grade silicone and medical grade silicone.
+As such, we produce large quantities of both food-grade silicone and medical-grade silicone.

-Silicone rubber is used across a diverse range of industries due to its many useful properties such as:
+Silicone products are used across a diverse range of industries due to its many useful properties such as:

-- Thermal Stability- Silicone is both low and high heat resistant as it maintains its properties across a wide range of extreme temperatures, from as low as -70°C to + 200°C.
+- Thermal Stability- Silicone can maintain its properties across a wide range of extreme temperatures, from as low as -70°C to + 200°C.